🍽️ RESTAURANT INSURANCE SPECIALISTS

 What We Did

 We re-read the operator's inspection-record protocol on video — Restatement § 343 common-law negligence framework, Montgomery County moderate-elevated venue, PHRA discrimination scope at the 4-employee threshold, Philadelphia Fair Workweek non-applicability to Montgomery County units.
-We rebuilt the premises-liability tower against Montgomery County venue plus PHRA-specific EPLI scope.
+We rebuilt the premises-liability coverage against Montgomery County venue plus PHRA-specific EPLI scope.

 🎯 The Outcome